mcropper14/slopify/README.md

 - **`frontend/js/app.js`**: All JavaScript functionality extracted from original HTML
 - **`backend/server.js`**: Simple Express server for serving static files
 - **`backend/package.json`**: Node.js dependencies and scripts
+- these are probably wrong lmao

 ### Adding New Features

 1. **Frontend changes**: Edit files in the `frontend/` directory
 2. **Backend changes**: Modify `backend/server.js` if needed
 3. **Dependencies**: Add to `backend/package.json` if server-side packages needed
+4. We aren't adding these lol

 ### Building/Deployment